CT-Data-Collaborative/snap-recipients-by-county/README.md

 SNAP Recipients by County

-A short description of the project.
+SNAP Recipients by County reports the number and percent of households that receive SNAP, by race/ethnicity of the householder.

-Data Source: <[link to raw data source]>
+Data Source: U.S. Census ACS 5-Year Estimates Tables B22005A-I

 ## License MIT